 No term work of any sort will be accepted after 2 p.m., March 31, 2000.

 The purpose of the writing assignment is to allow you to use, or help you to develop, strategies for achieving deeper understanding by engaging in dialogue with others--with texts, with other students, and with the writers of published criticism.
-Your goal is to develop knowledge shareable with others--particularly others who have no particular interest in you personally, but who do have a reason for wanting to know more about fairy tales, myths or children's poetry.
-In order to make the best use of the assignment as a tool for learning and for developing shareable knowledge, you need to be honest about what does and does not interest you and what you are and are not certain about.
+Your goal is to develop knowledge shareable with others--particularly others who have no particular interest in you personally, but who do have a reason for wanting to know more about Canadian children's literature.
+In order to make best use of the assignment as a tool for learning and for developing shareable knowledge, you need to be honest about what does and does not interest you and what you are and are not certain about.
 You need to believe that your responses might indeed be a source of knowledge worth sharing with others.
 You need to be willing to investigate the causes and implications of your interests or uncertainties with some objectivity in order to try to understand them better in ways useful to other people.
 You need to be willing to interact with others and develop ways of using their responses to your ideas and yours to theirs in order to increase your understanding.
 Above all, you need to remain open to new possibilities, new uncertainties--to operate in the faith that your ideas about any subject and your answers to any given question are likely to change and to grow more complicated and, probably, less certain, in the light of new experiences and further thinking and dialogue with others.
-You want, not necessarily to have definite answers or solutions to problems, but to develop as much understanding as you can of the implications and ramifications of the questions or problems at hand.
+You want, not necessarily to have definite answers or solutions to problems, but to develop as much understanding as you can of the implications and ramifications of the questions or problems.

 The exploratory writing you submit for evaluation will be considered as work in progress--writing for the purpose of developing your understanding.
 As I read your exploratories, then, I won't pay much attention to matters of presentation--spelling, grammar, format, etc.--as long as I can figure out what you intend to say.
 (I would, however, prefer that you either type or write on every other line; my eyes are weak.)
 In my evaluation of your finished writings, I will take presentation--questions of format, grammar, spelling etc.--into account.